In this elearning article, Derek Stockley highlights some important tips in the successful implementation of e-learning.

 Some organisations will already have e-learning development tools.
 Others will have to evaluate the many options available and choose one that fits their organisation, both in terms of staff skill levels as well as information technology (IT) requirements.
 The IT scenario can involve all sorts of complexities related to capacity and complexity.
 IT becomes an important stakeholder.
 IT support is critical.

 A Learning Management System (LMS) can be basic or very advanced, with costs being proportionate.
-You need to be able to enroll, track and monitor participation in learning programs.
+You need to be able to enrol, track and monitor participation in learning programs.
 If the organisation does not have an LMS, then careful consideration to acquiring one has to be given.
 I recommend choosing a basic system if you are just starting out, providing that it is very easy for participants to use.

 Lessons from other e-learning implementations should be evaluated.
 The trend for shorter modules should be heeded.
 Busy people in complex organisations demand speed.
 They do not have time for one or two hour modules.
 They prefer bite-size chunks of 10-15 minutes.
 This can also be helpful for ongoing learning which corresponds with the Just-in-Time (JIT) training scenario.
 It is very effective when organisations can provide short, specific topic modules that satisfy an urgent learning need.